AnttiTenkanen/anttitenkanen1.github.io/_posts/2016-09-17-significance.md

 So.

 You may not be a scientist, or even the scientifically-inclined type, but reminisce the last time you read some interesting science story from basically any news media.
-Like maybe your most trusted state-run news organization.
-Maybe the news was about some habit being connected to a personality trait, maybe about some new promising drug, or maybe even Chances are that in the story there was at least one mention of the results being 'highly significant'.
+Maybe the news was about some habit being connected to a personality trait, or maybe about some new promising drug passing trials.
+Chances are that in the story there was at least one mention of the results being 'highly significant'.
 After all, why publish a story if this wasn't the case.
-But what exactly does it mean?
+Maybe the headline read something like "cats in trees significantly more likely to see firemen in their lifetime than cats who stayed on the lawn!".
+But what exactly does it mean when we say something is significant?

 Let's break it down a bit.

+When you hear the word 'significant' in everyday life, it usually carries some oomph: "humans have had a significant effect on the climate of the Earth", "your mother is significantly overweight", "significant other".
+In other words, something is seen as important, substantial.
+But the word has lived a double life for a good part of a century now, the other meaning rather hidden from the public.
+You see, for scientists from practically every discipline of the (verifiable) sciences,